PascalRai/Knowledge-Graph/README.md

 REBEL model is also tested.
 <br>The model has good extraction of relations and can be a benchmark for making nodes and edges.
 <br>Though a self-made model is necessary for it to work.
+___

+KG methodology Applied:

+1. Data Scrapping
+2. Sentence Recognition for each article
+3. For each article, exract root verb (relationship), subject and object using spacy
+4. Building KG using extracted information and networkx